 Submitted papers and Preprints are not licensed under a Creative Commons license until they are formally published in a JMIR journals.

 Submitted papers and Preprints are privileged documents and redistribution (for example on other preprint servers or sites such as researchgate) is strictly prohibited (unless initiated by the authors themselves).

 Why?
-Because on the JMIR preprint server we automatically add a link to the published Version of Record once the VoR is published (in JMIR or in other journals), and this is not guaranteed when the preprint is on other preprint servers, and users may continue to cite the preprint version instead of the Version-of-record.
-Furthermore, depending on the author settings, we automatically restrict access to the prerprint after acceptance or rejection/withdrawals, according to authors' wishes.
+Because on the JMIR preprint server we automatically add a link to the published Version of Record once the VoR is published (in JMIR or in other journals), and this is not guaranteed when the preprint is on other preprint servers, and users may continue to cite the preprint version instead of the Version of Record.
+Furthermore, depending on the author settings, we automatically restrict access to the preprint after acceptance or rejection/withdrawals, according to authors' wishes.
 If preprints are redistributed, authors and publisher lose control over which version is used and referenced, and whether preprints should remain accessible after peer-review.